 She overcame.
 And persevered.

 She was a blessing.
-In every situation, to every person she meet.
+In every situation, to every person she meets.
 She lavishly gave encouragement, support, comfort, inspiration, time, and, not least, her money.
 And the world was better for it.

 She built things, created things and wrote things.
 Things that are special.
 Things that only she could have done.
 And those things last to this day.
 And we are better off because we have those.